ibm-cloud-docs/cloud-activity-tracker/activity_tracker_ov.md

 * The status of the API call.

-## Provisioning Activity Tracker
-{: #provision}

-You must provision the {{site.data.keyword.cloudaccesstrailshort}} service in each space of your account where you want to monitor API activity to Cloud services running in that space.

-To learn how to provision the {{site.data.keyword.cloudaccesstrailshort}} service , see [Provisioning the {{site.data.keyword.cloudaccesstrailshort}} service](/docs/services/cloud-activity-tracker/how-to/provision.html#provision).

 ## Collecting events
 {: #collect}

 The {{site.data.keyword.cloudaccesstrailshort}} service only captures activity data that is related to API calls and other actions that are made to selected cloud services in the {{site.data.keyword.Bluemix_notm}}.

 * Events are collected automatically.
-* The events that are collected in {{site.data.keyword.cloudaccesstrailshort}} comply with the Cloud Auditing Data Federation (CADF) standard.
+* Events that are collected in {{site.data.keyword.cloudaccesstrailshort}} comply with the Cloud Auditing Data Federation (CADF) standard.
 The CADF standard defines a full event model that includes the information that is needed to certify, manage, and audit security of applications in cloud environments.
+* {{site.data.keyword.cloudaccesstrailshort}} stores and groups events by domain.
+There is an account domain per region, and a space domain per Cloud Foundry space.

 The CADF event model includes the following components: